-The liver, an organ the shape and size of a football located in the upper right quadrant of the abdomen, is essential to digestion and detoxing the body of harmful substances.
-Liver disease is caused by damage to the liver, which can come in the form of excessive alcohol consumption, infection, or by other means.
+Liver disease is caused by damage to the liver, which can come in the form of excessive alcohol consumption, infection from viruses like hepatitis B and C and others, or by other means.
 Chronic liver damage can lead to cirrhosis (or scarring) of the liver, and ultimately liver failure and death.

 Obese individuals, alcoholics, and those infected with hepatitis are most at risk for developing liver disease.